Art Nouveau architecture in Riga: Art Nouveau Museum

-There exists in Riga the Art Nouveau Museum which is the only museum in the Baltics dedicated to the region's Art Nouveau heritage.
+The Art Nouveau Museum in Riga is the only museum in the Baltics dedicated to the region's Art Nouveau heritage.
 The building is located in the former private home of Konstantīns Pēkšēns, a notable Latvian architect, and features modern digital exhibitions within the authentic interior of an Art Nouveau apartment.
 The museum first opened in 2009 and is a popular spot for visitors to Riga to see the city's artistic heritage.
 The Riga Jugendstila Centrs (Riga Art Nouveau Centre) is responsible for the Art Nouveau Museum in Riga and also maintains a database of Art Nouveau buildings in the city.